The Doctor of Ministry Program at

 Are you interested in earning your Doctor of Ministry at Wesley?

-We are currently recruiting for cohorts beginning:
+We are currently recruiting for cohorts beginning in

-Church Leadership (Track O)
+Church Leadership Excellence (Track Q)

 Print or view the 2020 Doctor of Ministry Brochure